Alexandros Maragos: Photography career

 Maragos is known for his diverse and dynamic visual style.
 He is self-taught, having learned photography through experimenting and independent study.

 His photography and timelapse imagery has been featured by international organizations and publications including NASA, National Geographic, BBC, and has been licensed by corporations such as Microsoft, Samsung, IBM, Hitachi, Google, Yahoo, Time Inc., Ogilvy & Mather, Saatchi & Saatchi, The Washington Post, ABC, NBC News, Viacom Media Networks, Lonely Planet Publications, Boeing, Verizon, Virgin, ING Bank, Bank of the West, Shell International and more.

-In 2011, BBC's monthly documentary series on astronomy The Sky at Night acquired his photography and the same year, the International Centre for Life in UK included his timelapse imagery on the digital planetarium show On the Shoulders of Giants.
+In 2011, BBC's monthly documentary series on astronomy The Sky at Night acquired his photography and the same year, the International Centre for Life in the UK included his timelapse imagery on the digital planetarium show On the Shoulders of Giants.

 In 2012, Getty Images invited him to join the agency.
 Since then, he is a Getty Images contributing photographer and member of the Getty Images Global Assignments Roster.

 In 2014, the Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing of the National Observatory of Athens used Maragos' photography to decorate its facilities in Penteli, Greece.

 Maragos has received honors and awards at the International Photography Awards, the Px3 Prix de la Photographie Paris Awards, the International Earth & sky Photo Contest and more.